Margaret is a Psychotherapist with a background as a Speech Pathologist. Margaret now works solely as a psychotherapist.

-After more than 25 years as a Speech Pathologist in both the public and private sectors, her work is now mostly in psychotherapy.
+After more than 25 years as a Speech Pathologist in both the public and private sectors, her work is now focused on Jungian psychotherapy.
 As a Speech Pathologist she specialised in difficulties with the voice.
 Her interest in the links between the human voice and psychology began early in her career.
 She began studying these links and how psychotherapy could help with the suffering associated with loss of voice which led to further training in Psychotherapy.

-Margaret completed her Masters degree in Psychotherapy in 2011 and works with adults on a wide range of life issues and challenges.
-She mostly works at depth, seeing people once or twice per week.
+Margaret has specialised in Jungian Psychotherapy.
+She initially completed her Masters degree in Psychotherapy in 2011 and for the past ten years has been further training in analytical psychology (depth psychology).
+She works with adults mostly at depth, seeing people once or twice per week.

 Margaret has presented her work in Australia and internationally, and has co-authored several academic papers (see below).